-The transforming city: 25 years ago there were 200 residents in the city centre.
-Today 50,000 an increase of 250 times.
-Voted six times worlds most liveable city.
-What is going on?
+The transforming city – only 30 years ago there were 400 residents in the city centre.
+Today 150,000 an increase of 300 times.
+Voted seven times the world’s most liveable city.
+What is going on here?

 Flinders Street Station: First steam train 1854.
 Communications hubs are economic drivers in a vast country and small population.
 800,000 visitors a day.
 Public transport crisis due to lack of past investment.

-BHP, Collins Street: first six star Green building in Victoria.
+BHP, Collins Street: first six-star Green office building in Victoria.
 Based in Melbourne BHP is the worlds largest miner and has operated in England, Colombia, South America, Canada, South Africa, Australia, Brazil, Suriname and New Guinea.
-Its Charter include sustainability and environmental responsiveness.
+Its Charter includes sustainability and environmental responsiveness.

-Town Square: Tribute to sister cities/ and global partnerships .
-The City of Melbourne is home to Australia’s most culturally diverse communities – 140.
+Melbourne town Hall: The City of Melbourne is home to Australia’s most culturally diverse communities – 140.
 It attracts the largest proportion of international overseas immigrants (48,000) since 2006.
 How is Immigration an economic driver?
 How do migrants foster global relations?
 The City of Melbourne has an area of 36 square km with 130,000 residents.
 How do democracies foster economies?
 The City Crest: the economic city founding.

 Nicholas building.
 Bohemian Index theory Richard Florida.
 Art as an economic driver.

-Degraves and Centre Place: Restructuring the lanes system for to promote venues for pedestrians accessing small businesses such as food, culture, retail, tourism.
+Degraves and Centre Place: Restructuring the lanes system for to promote venues or ‘piazzas’ for pedestrians accessing small businesses such as food, culture, retail, tourism.
 Walking is a key to economically successful cities.

-Degraves subway: Creative spaces program to promote gathering places to promote safe spaces, promote economic tourism and vitalise venues for small businesses.
+Degraves subway: Creative spaces program to promote gathering places to promote safe spaces, promote economic tourism and revitalize venues for small businesses.
 Host city of the 1956 Summer Olympics, 2006 Commonwealth Games.
 Our major sporting events deliver a combined annual economic impact to Victoria of around $1.4 billion.

-271 Collins St: NAB till 2007, Bank of Australasia 1872.
-Melbourne is home to two of Aust biggest four banks ie NAB and ANZ.
+271 Collins St/333 Collins: Melbourne is home to two of Aust biggest four banks ie NAB and ANZ.
 The Great Crash 1893 .
 Depressions are a severe downtown in the economy.
 Responsible banks are essential.
-They loan money for business and individuals to buy goods such as cars and homes which grows the economy.
+They loan money for businesses and individuals to buy goods such as cars and homes which grows the economy.

 GPO: Communication systems in an economy.
 H & M – a global youth market.

 Bourke Street Mall/Hoddle Street Grid.
 Walkability is a key feature of liveable and viable cities.
-There is a a direct link between a city’s economic prosperity and safe convenient pedestrian experience.
-View: Melbourne has an automated pedestrian counting system in real time.
+There is a a direct link between a city’s economic prosperity and a safe convenient pedestrian experience.
+View: Melbourne has an automated pedestrian counting system in real-time.
 People who walk buy from local businesses.
 Citizens who give back – Sidney Myer.

 Trams: Say hello to electric cars – the world’s largest urban tram network.
 203.8 million passenger trips in 2015-16.
 How can old technologies foster new economies?

-Coles Book Arcade: Reading and education foster skills. .30,000 International students contribute to the economy.
+Coles Book Arcade: Reading and education foster skills.
+30,000 International students contribute to the economy.
 Melbourne in 2015-16 was ranked 2nd best city in the world for International students after Paris.
-There are at least 3 unis in the heart of the CBD.
+There are at least 3 universities in the heart of the CBD.